zhangchn/objy/README.md

 GNU AGPLv3 license: I do not personally favor GNU licenses and is too lazy to add one, feel free to add if you need to.

-This is a weekend project, do not expect too much, after all.
+This is a weekend-project, do not expect too much, after all.